 Persons with disabilities keen to learn a sport and play on a recreation or competitive level can get more information from the Singapore Disability Sports Council.
 It is the only organisation in Singapore which offers sports at elite and non-elite levels across all disability groups.

 The ActiveSG gym in the Enabling Village is the first inclusive gym where people with disabilities, seniors and the able-bodied can exercise together.
 It has special gym equipment like removable seats for wheelchair users and Braille dots on the treadmill user panels for people with visual impairment.
+You can also find other inclusive sports facilities (gyms and pools) across Singapore here.

 Another organisation caregivers can check out is Special Olympics Singapore, a recognised National Sports Association that aims to provide year round sports training and athletic competition for children and adults with cognitive impairment.